Ishagamne/Data-Structure-and-Algorithm/Data Structures and Algorithms/Hashing/Hasing.md

 1\.
 Hashing
 -----------
+## 1.1\.
+Hashing Program For Linear Probing And Quadratic Probing

 [`HashTable.java`:](https://github.com/Ishagamne/Data-Structure-and-Algorithm/blob/main/Data%20Structures%20and%20Algorithms/Hashing/HashTable.java) Hash Table Implementation in Java

-This Java program demonstrates the implementation of a hash table with separate chaining for collision resolution.
-It provides options for inserting mobile numbers, displaying the hash table, and searching for mobile numbers.
-The program also includes choices for handling collisions using linear probing or quadratic probing.
+- This Java program demonstrates the implementation of a hash table with separate chaining for collision resolution.
+- It provides options for inserting mobile numbers, displaying the hash table, and searching for mobile numbers.
+- The program also includes choices for handling collisions using linear probing or quadratic probing.

 ## Program Details